Dermal Grafts for Acne Scars At A Glance

 - Each scar is incised down to the fat layer

-- Tiny fragments of collagen is then inserted
+- Tiny fragments of collagen are then inserted

-- Laser resurfacing months after can reduce scar lines formed by incisions
+- Laser resurfacing can reduce scar lines formed by incisions

 - I reserve this procedure for isolated liner scars only